From travelling to work to grocery shopping and going to terrasjes, having a bike is essential when living in the Netherlands.

 What is it?

-Everyone knows at least one Dutch person whose bicycle chain has fallen down more times than they’ve sent Tikkies.
-Maybe their tyres squeak, or they don’t have working lights or a bell.
+Everyone knows at least one Dutch person whose bicycle chain has fallen more times than they’ve sent Tikkies.
+Maybe their tyres squeak, or their bicycle doesn’t have working lights or a bell.

 But no matter how old and beat up their bike looks (and sounds), they will simply refuse to get a new bike and insist that a small maintenance job will do the trick (DIY, of course).